darkrenaissance/darkfi/doc/src/misc/hashchain/network_protocol.md

 ### Receiving an `Inv` message

+Allows a node to advertise its knowledge of one or more objects.
+It can be received unsolicited, or in reply to `getevents`.

 An `Inv` message is a confirmation from a node in the network that the `Event` has been read.